"You give them something to eat" – Jesus of Nazareth

 Lastly, each week we feature recipes using the produce included in your share (they are posted on the side of the blog – or down at the bottom if you’re reading this on a phone).
 These recipes help give ideas for how to use those unique and perhaps new-to-you foods, or inspire a new spin on the classic staples (how do I use all those peppers again this week!).

 We’re excited to share the bounty that the WNY growing season, and the unique micro-climates we’ve created on our urban farm can bring to your dinner table.
-We trust that you are just as excited and we look forward to partnering with you to make this an exciting and truly ful-FILLING experience!
+We trust that you are just as excited and we look forward to partnering with you to make this a truly ful-FILLING experience!